Configuration spaces of clusters as $E_d$-algebras: Introduction and overview

 \begin{quote} \textbf{Definition.} Let $E$ be a space and let $k\ge 1$ be an integer.
 A \emph{$k$-cluster} is an ordered configuration of $k$ distinct particles in $E$.
 For each integer $r\ge 0$, let $\tC_{\smash{r\times k}}(E)$ be the space of $r$ disjoint $k$-clusters.
 Then $\frS_k\wr\frS_r$ acts on $\tC_{\smash{r\times k}}(E)$ by permuting particles within the same cluster, and by permuting clusters.
 The quotient $C_{\smash{r\times k}}(E)$ is called the \emph{configuration space of $r$ $k$-clusters in $E$}.\looseness-1 \end{quote}

 Intuitively, $C_{\smash{r\times k}}(E)$ parametrises unordered collections of pairwise disjoint subsets of $E$, all of cardinality $k$, see the first case of \tref{Figure}{fig:manyV}: it is a covering space of $C_{\smash{r\cdot k}}(E)$.
-The above definition has a labelled counterpart:\looseness-1
+The above definition has a labelled counterpart (see \tref{Definition}{def:labClustConf} for details):\looseness-1

 \begin{quote} \textbf{Definition.} For a well-based space $X$, we define the configuration space $C^k(E;X)$ of unordered $k$-clusters in $E$; each cluster carries a label inside $X$, and if the label reaches the basepoint, then the entire cluster vanishes.\looseness-1 \end{quote}